0mWindyBug/0mWindyBug.github.io/_posts/2024-07-12-RansomGuard.md

 Since we use a statistical logic to identify encryption, a threshold number of encrypted files by a  process must be met before we consider it as ransomware.
 The ```EncryptedFiles``` counter is used for that matter, and the rest of the structure will make sense later on in the blogpost. <br/>

 ### PostCreate
-In our PostCreate filter , if the file is not new and the file-system supports FileObject contexts for the given operation(not supported in the paging I/O path) -  we initialize our FileObject context structure and attach it to the file object:
+post create , if the file is not new and the file system supports file object contexts for the given operation we initialize our context structure and attach it to the file object, the context is defined as below.

 ```cpp
 typedef struct _HandleContext